Anything-Minecraft-Team/anything-minecraft/server/guides/software/optimization.md

 Here you will learn how to optimize you Minecraft server to get better performance.

+Huge credit to [this guide](https://github.com/YouHaveTrouble/minecraft-optimization) by YouHaveTrouble for parts of this guide.

 ## Different kinds of Lag

 TPS - Server Lag